Transformation of data from a rotated grid to a geographical coordinate system

 Thanks a lot for any help,

-RE: Transformation of data from a rotated grid to a geographical coordinate system - Added by Semjon Schimanke over 7 years ago
+RE: Transformation of data from a rotated grid to a geographical coordinate system - Added by Semjon Schimanke about 11 years ago

 meanwhile, I found some of the answers myself.